Bedtime with Barney: Imagination Island: Plot

 As a demonstration to sharing, Tosha realizes that her heart shaped necklace is the key to make the balloon machine work, and she gives Professor Tinkerputt her necklace as a solution to the flaw in his balloon machine, thus making it a success.
 Through the process, Barney helps Professor Tinkerputt understand that sharing with others makes people happy.
 And by finally sharing different toys with the group, Professor Tinkerputt realizes that making other people happy makes him happy, too.

 Wanting to leave the island himself, Professor Tinkerputt agrees to help the gang get off the island, and after a moment of thinking, he gets an idea of how to get the ship out of the trees: They can fly back with help from his balloon machine.

-The group returns to the ship where Professor Tinkerputt inflates many super giant-sized balloons to attach to the ship.
-He then takes control of the ship, and it flies up to the sky.
+By sunset, the group returns to the ship where Professor Tinkerputt inflates many super giant-sized balloons to attach to the ship.
+He then takes control of the ship, and it flies up to the evening sky.
 Hours later, when the ship reaches back home, Barney reminds the children the importance of home, and Barney and the children leave.

 Later, Tosha and Min are transported back to Tosha's bedroom, Barney turns back into his doll form, and the entrance door to the ship turns back into Tosha's bedroom closet.
-Then Tosha's mom comes in and reminds Tosha and Min that it's been five minutes and now it's bedtime, though Tosha and Min giggle quietly as they knew their adventure to Imagination Island was much longer than five minutes and as if no time passed at all.
-Finally, Tosha and Min head off to sleep after saying goodnight to Barney, and the ship sails off into the night sky with Tinkerputt heading to build a new toy workshop away from the island.
+Then Tosha's mom comes in and reminds Tosha and Min that it's been five minutes and now it's bedtime, though Tosha and Min giggle quietly as they knew their adventure to Imagination Island was much longer than five minutes and like if time froze around them and it never passed at all.
+Finally, Tosha and Min head off to sleep after saying goodnight to Barney, and the ship sails off into the night sky with Tinkerputt heading to build his new toy workshop away from the island.